GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - Field <code>Meta Keywords</code>
 - - Field <code>Title</code> or <code>Name</code> (the latter in contact).
 - - Field <code>Alias</code>
-- Theory: Play children can adapt and test [myForm.json](https://github.com/GHSVS-de/plg_system_characterscounterghsvs/blob/master/src/src/Form/myForm.json) if they think other views are worth to get also similiar configuration features.
+- Theory: Play children can adapt and test [myForm.json](https://github.com/GHSVS-de/plg_system_characterscounterghsvs/blob/master/src/src/Form/myForm.json) if they think other views or text/textarea fields are worth to get also similiar configuration features.
 Note that the file will be overwritten with plugin updates.
 Make suggestions if you think a (free(!!!)) component is worth integrating into the plugin.

 ### Possible settings for each field individually
-- <code>Activation</code>: YES/NO. If NO: Nothing will happen.
+- <code>Activation (named e.g. "Meta Description")</code>: YES/NO. If NO: Nothing will happen.
 Joomla core rules.
 - - If YES: Global settings will be used:
 - - - `[removeCharcounter]`.
 Remove Joomla's character counter: YES/NO. Recommended: YES.
 At least for Joomla 3-4 migration.
 - - - `[removeMaxlength]`.
 Remove `maxlength` attribute/limitation: YES/NO. Recommended: YES.
 At least for Joomla 3-4 migration.